Chevy Cruze years to avoid — most common problems

 The second-generation Chevy Cruze comes without the mentioned problems and it’s one of the best-buy family sedans for the price and the features it comes with.
 The first generation received quite a few criticisms outside the notable problems that the models from 2011 to 2015 faced.

-So, overall, it’s a good buy as long as you pay attention to these problems and check if the car you’ve got your eyes on had gone through the mentioned recalls.
-To help you go around the oil leak, transmission, and water pump problems, here’s a list of the best Chevy Cruze model years to buy:
+So, still wondering what are the best Chevy Cruze years to buy?
+The best Chevy Cruze years are 2009 and 2018.
+But, to help you go around the oil leak, transmission, and water pump problems, here’s a full list of the best Chevy Cruze model years to buy:

 The 2009 and 2010 model years proved to be the best when it comes to the first generation of Cruze.
 While buying these, it’s best to go with the 1.8-liter naturally-aspirated petrol engine or a 1.7-liter turbocharged diesel engine.